Lemoncode/svelte-workshop/07-unit-testing/README.md

 npm run coverage
 ```

-- That was nice, is time to start testing components, let's try to test
-  our svelte greet component, if you come from the React background we
-  have good news for you, there's a testing library for svelte, this means
-  all that you have learned from React testing library will be applicable.
+- That was nice, is time to start testing components, let's try to test our svelte greet component, if you come from the React background we have good news for you, there's a testing library for svelte, this means all that you have learned from React testing library will be applicable.

 If we try to use it, we will get an error:

-Let's install testing library:
+Let's install the svelte testing library:

 ```bash
 npm i -D @testing-library/svelte
 ```

+Let's implement the sepc

 _./src/greet.spec.ts_